 - kindle icons

-- lock volume on kindle fire
+- restoring purchases on a new kindle fire